Avoid Common Small Business Legal Missteps

 - Playing it fast and loose with employees

 Unfortunately, this happens a lot.
 Employers get into trouble by cutting corners when it comes to pay, hours, conditions of employment and withholding taxes.
-This can cause a lot of legal trouble for the employer, but it’s also just bad business.
-Talking about employees you need to make sure all of them meet requirements for high risk licenses
+According to social security legal services, this can cause a lot of legal trouble for the employer, but it’s also just bad business.
+Talking about employees you need to make sure all of them meet requirements for high risk licenses.
+Discuss it out with experts in corporate, workers’ compensation, and social security disability law

 - Not having a buy-sell agreement